mujdricza/my-yaml-notes/readme_yaml.md

   * Note that YAML also includes nodes which specify the data type structure.
     * TODO ???
 * **Serialization**:
-  * Result: YAML serialization tree
+  * The Represenation Node Graph will be converted to a YAML serialization tree: stream of bytes.
 * **Presentation**:
   * The final output of YAML serialization: events -> characters.
   * It represents a character stream in a human friendly manner.